GSA-TTS/handbook/pages/general-information-and-resources/washington-dc.md

 for the second hour to a full day.

 ### Once inside GSA
-TTS is located on the ground floor, in the 1st wing.
-When entering from the F Street entrance, turn left once you pass through security.
-Walk down the hallway towards 18th St and take the stairs down to the ground floor.
-Turn left coming out of the stairs and look for the Mac workstations marked "TTS only."
+TTS is located on the second floor, in the 4th wing (also known as the "infill").
+When entering from the F Street entrance, go up the stairs or elevator once you pass through security.
+Walk down the hallway towards E St and take a left into the fourth wing near the end of the hallway.
+Look for workspaces marked TTS.

 ## How do I...